 Scheduled visits to the doctor provide parents with information about their child's growth and development.
 Such visits also give parents an opportunity to ask questions and seek advice.
 The American Academy of Pediatrics recommends that after the first year of life children should see their doctor for preventive health care visits at 15, 18, and 24 months of age and then yearly until age 6.
 It is then recommended that the child visit the doctor at age 8 and again at age 10.
 Visits can be made more often based on the advice of the doctor or the needs of the family.

-A variety of measurements, screening procedures, and vaccinations are performed (see see Vaccinating Infants and Children) at each visit.
+A variety of measurements, screening procedures, and vaccinations (see see Childhood Vaccination Schedule) are performed at each visit.
 Height and weight are checked, and head circumference is measured until the child is about 18 months old.
 Good growth is one indicator that the child is generally healthy.
 The child's actual size is not nearly as important as whether the child stays at or near the same percentile on the height and weight charts at each visit.
 A child who is always in the 10th percentile is fine (although smaller than most children of the same age), whereas a child who drops from the 35th percentile to the 10th may have a medical problem.
 Beginning at age 3, blood pressure is measured at each visit.

 Preventive visits should include a check of vision and hearing.
 Some children may need to have their blood checked for anemia or an increased level of lead (see see Lead Poisoning).
 The age of the child and various other factors determine which tests are performed.
 Some doctors also recommend that the child's urine be checked, although the value of such testing has not been established.